enterthematrix/toolkit/database/dvd_rental/README.md

 ```
 #### 31. Percentage of revenue per movie by category
 (film_id <= 10)
-query to return the percentage of revenue for each of the following films: film_id <= 10 by its category
+Query to return the percentage of revenue for each of the following films: film_id <= 10 by its category
 ```
 SELECT
   *